groonga/groonga/doc/source/reference/commands/object_inspect.rst

 The type ID of the inspected table.

-Here are list of type IDs:
+Here is a list of type IDs:

 .. list-table::
    :header-rows: 1